An alternative to synthetic control for models with many covariates under sparsity: Empirical Applications

 For this purpose, \cite{AbadieDiamondHainmueller2010} consider the following covariates: retail price of cigarettes, state log income per capita, percentage of the population between 15 and 24, per capita beer consumption (all 1980-1988 averages).
 Cigarette consumptions for the years between 1970 and 1975, 1980 and 1988 are also included.
 Using the same variables, we conduct the same analysis with our estimator.
 Figure \ref{fig:Proposition99TreatmentEffect} displays the estimated effect of Proposition 99 using the immunized estimator.

 We find almost no effect of the policy over the pre-treatment period, giving credibility to the counterfactual employed.
 A steady decline takes place after 1988, and in the long-run, tobacco consumption is estimated to have decreased by about 30 packs per capita per year in California as a consequence of the policy.
 The variance is larger towards the end of the period because covariates are measured in the pre-treatment period and they become less relevant as predictors.
-Note also that by construction, including 1970 to 1975, 1980 and 1988 cigarette consumptions among the covariates yields an almost perfect fit at theses dates because of the immunization procedure.
+Note also that by construction, including 1970 to 1975, 1980 and 1988 cigarette consumptions among the covariates yields a very good fit at these dates because of the immunization procedure.
 The fit is not perfect, however, because of the shrinkage induced by the $\ell_1$-penalization.

 Figure \ref{fig:CaliforniaImmunizedvADH} displays a comparison between the immunized estimator and the synthetic control method.
 The dashed green line is the synthetic control counterfactual.
 It does not match exactly the plot of \cite{AbadieDiamondHainmueller2010}, in which the weights given to each predictors are optimized to fit best the outcome over the whole pre-treatment period.
 Instead, the green curve in Figure \ref{fig:CaliforniaImmunizedvADH} optimizes the predictor weights using only the years 1970 through 1975, 1980 and 1988.
 This strategy brings a fairer comparison with our estimator that does not use California's per capita tobacco consumption outside those dates to optimize the fit.
 In such a case, the years from 1976 to 1987, excluding 1980, can be used as sort of placebo tests.